tsmonteiro/webapp_example_operator/docs/01_New_Project.md

 ### 3. Developing a WebApp

-This is the main section in our tutorial.
-Here, we will learn how to code a custom UI to run the steps described in section 2.
+WebApps are a way to provide users with a custom interaction with Tercen core functionality, automating and streamlining certain tasks.
+Our goal here is to build a WebApp that will allow users to more quickly execute the interactivity steps described in [section 2](#2-the-standard-method).

 **NOTE:** This tutorial assumes that the Flutter SDK is correctly installed.